Spezzanom/Spezzanom/README.md

 - 👋 Hi, I’m @Spezzanom
-- 👀 I’m interested in ...
+- 👀 I’m interested in work to help enterprises and people to developing and growing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Coaching Skills, Leadership and Integrated Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Organizational Strategies and Team Work improvement.
-- 📫 How to reach me ...
+- 📫 How to reach me : pezzano.silvana@gmail.com

 <!---
 Spezzanom/Spezzanom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.